 This recipe is from Ryfylke county on the south-west coast of Norway, and is how my family have always served them.

-We call them Komle, we make them with potatoes, barley flour, a bit of wheat flour and salt, they are shaped the size of a tennis ball, and we serve them with mashed rutabaga, lingonberries, bacon butter for the Komle, and a bit of salted lamb and a smoky sausage.
+We call them Komle, we make them with potatoes, barley flour, a bit of wheat flour and salt, they are shaped the size of a tennis ball, and we serve them with mashed rutabaga, lingonberries, bacon butter for the Komle, and a bit of salted lamb and a bit of coarsely ground, mild and smoky sausage.

 Komle is extremely filling.
 Check your moorings, make sure your anchor is well set, cause you’re not going anywhere after this!